-What Makes an Ice Breaker Work for Large Groups
+100 Perosn Corporate Ice Breaker for Large Groups (in-person)

 Not every ice breaker scales well.
 The best ones for 100+ people share four qualities:

-- A clear finish line.
-People engage harder when there is a small reward or recognition.
+• A clear finish line.
+People engage best when there is a reward or recognition at the end.

 Here is how it works:

-A structured way to meet many people in minutes.
+15 - 20 minute activity; structured way to meet many people

-This activity works like speed dating but for networking.
-Arrange chairs in two long rows facing each other.
-If you have 30 people, you get 15 pairs.
-Give everyone a prompt like 'Share one project you are excited about right now.'
+This activity works like speed dating, but for networking.
+Arrange chairs in two long rows facing each other (chairs aren’t required; people can also stand facing each other).
+With 30 people, you’ll have 15 pairs.
+Give everyone a prompt such as, “Share one project you’re excited about right now.”

 Here is the flow: